-The Ohio State University Wexner Medical Center (OSUWMC) Internal Medicine Residency Program and the Nationwide Children's Hospital Pediatric Residency Program came together in 1985 to create the Combined Internal Medicine-Pediatrics Residency.
+The Ohio State University Wexner Medical Center (OSUWMC) Internal Medicine Residency Program and the Nationwide Children's Hospital Pediatric Residency Program (NCH) came together in 1985 to create the Combined Internal Medicine-Pediatrics Residency.

-The Combined Med-Peds residency program is structured to provide increasing responsibility in both patient care and teaching supervision over the four years.
+The Med-Peds residency program is structured to provide increasing responsibility in both patient care and teaching supervision over the four years.
 The resident also has progressively more elective time throughout the program to allow for an individualized overall experience.

 Our training program combines direct patient care with both formal and informal educational experiences.
 Our principal aim is to provide an education to residents which enables them to render superlative medical care to patients of all ages.
 At the completion of their training, our residents are able to provide excellent primary care and, if so desired, are outstanding candidates for fellowship training.
 Overall, approximately 50% of the graduates of our program pursue primary care while 50% elect to pursue fellowship training.